< Go to Coolers

 The Pelican 45 Elite handily reveals the manufacturer's pedigree in durable cases.
 Pelican is best known for designing and selling a whole range of waterproof boxes for transporting electronics in rugged environments.
 The thought process on expanding to Pelican coolers is clear: If they're good at making boxes to keep the elements out, why not try the same but keep the elements in?
 And they have succeeded.
 They bring high-end plastic engineering and excellent hardware to this cooler.
 Our testing team had no problems whatsoever with the durability of the 45 Elite.

 The heavy build and lack of wheels makes this the least portable cooler in our test.
 Its 35 pound weight is 8 pounds more than the next heaviest, and is very noticeable in transport.
 Load this up with just a short weekend's worth of food and ice, and even a strong solo adult will not be able to get it around.

-At a slightly better price and similar insulating performance to our Editor's Choice winning Yeti, the Pelican 45 Elite will serve its owner well.
+At a slightly better price and similar insulating performance to our Editors' Choice winning Yeti, the Pelican 45 Elite will serve its owner well.
 Be advised that this Pelican cooler is bulky and heavy, even as compared to the rugged Yeti.
-As compared to cheaper coolers, it is ridiculously heavy.
+As compared to cheaper models, it is ridiculously heavy.

 — Jediah Porter

 *You help support OutdoorGearLab's product testing and reviews by purchasing from our retail partners.